open-pioneer/trails-openlayers-base-packages/src/packages/search/README.md

 The search API allows programmatic access to the search component.

 Currently, the search API provides a method to clear the search input field.
+Additionally, it provides a method for setting the search input value programmatically without triggering any actions.
 To receive the API, listen to the `onReady` event which provides the `SearchApi` as a parameter once the search component is ready to use:

 ```tsx